 Carla Haddad Mardini

-Director, Public Partnerships Division
+Director, Private Fundraising and Partnerships Division

-Carla Haddad Mardini, Director, Public Partnerships Division
+Carla Haddad Mardini, Director, Private Fundraising and Partnerships Division

 Full credit must be given.

 Carla Haddad Mardini became Director of UNICEF’s Private Fundraising and Partnerships Division in Geneva in January 2021.
 Here she leads the organization's global strategy to leverage the private sector to generate sustainable income for UNICEF and drive partnerships for children worldwide.
 This includes engaging with the general public (UNICEF’s supporters and donors), philanthropists, foundations, and business to achieve the Sustainable Development Goals for children.
 She also oversees the coordination, strategic planning and governance with UNICEF’s 33 National Committees that actively engage in child rights advocacy, communication, fundraising and brand positioning.